About | Stephen Walton

 Due to my love of post-production and conceptual photography, I’m fortunate enough to have been invited to have my work published by Adobe a few times along the way too.

-After 12 years in the high-brow, corporate photography world I decided I needed a change.
+After 12 years in the high-brow, corporate photography world, I decided I needed a change.
 Since 2017 I have been tutoring beginner photographers online.

 It was an incredible experience supporting the next generation of creative artists through photography.